World History, Doctor of Philosophy

 We require that you submit evidence of acceptable scores for the Graduate Record Examinations (GRE) General Test along with your application.
 The subject GRE Test is not required.

 You must submit three letters of recommendation, at least one of which attests to your research ability.
-You must also submit a recent sample of written work, as well as a personal statement detailing your professional goals and experience.
+You must also submit a recent sample of written work, as well as a personal statement detailing your research agenda, professional goals, and experience.

 Applicants who already hold a master’s degree in history may qualify for up to 24 credits of advanced standing with approval from the graduate director and the Dean’s office.